apollo434/hugetlb/hugetlb_code_draft.md

         /* Find a page of the appropriate size in the preferred list */ for (current_order = order; current_order < MAX_ORDER; ++current_order) {
+                /* Get the free_area */
                 area = &(zone->free_area[current_order]);

-                if (list_empty(&area->free_list[migratetype]))
+                /* judge whether it is empty */ if (list_empty(&area->free_list[migratetype]))
                         continue;

+                /* Get the page from the area->free_list */
                 page = list_entry(area->free_list[migratetype].next,
                                                         struct page, lru);

+                /* Delte the page from the area->free_list */
                 list_del(&page->lru);

-                rmv_page_order(page);
+                /* Set the PG_buddy bit Flag, this page will be not in the buddy system. then set page->private = 0 */ rmv_page_order(page);

+                /* Decrease the total number of the nr_free in this order area[oder]->free_list */
                 area->nr_free--;

-                expand(zone, page, order, current_order, area, migratetype);
+                /* If the pages is bigger than requirement, it means we need to allocate the memory from the high order areas, so, at this point, we need to split it as smaller block based on buddy system mechanism */ expand(zone, page, order, current_order, area, migratetype);
                 set_freepage_migratetype(page, migratetype);
                 return page;